ComicSunset/SmartRetailPro/README.md

 # 🛒 SmartRetailPro – The Smart Way to Retail!

-Welcome to **SmartRetailPro** – a powerful and intelligent 💡 Java + MySQL-based console application that transforms how small businesses handle employees, inventory, customer billing, and stock verification – all in one seamless flow! ⚙️📊
+Welcome to **SmartRetailPro** – a powerful and intelligent 💡 Java + MySQL or Oracle PL/SQL-based console application that transforms how small businesses handle employees, inventory, customer billing, and stock verification – all in one seamless flow! ⚙️📊

 ---